pivotal/blog/content/post/bosh-ssl.md

-`external-ip-not-recommended.yml` is a *go-patch*-format file in the [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) GitHub repo, which, when applied to the `bosh.yml` manifest file, creates the necessary properties for a BOSH director with an external IP address (many choose
+`external-ip-not-recommended.yml` is a *go-patch*-format file in the [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) GitHub repo, which, when applied to the `bosh.yml` manifest file, creates the necessary properties for a BOSH director with an external IP address.

+## Corrections & Updates

+*2017-08-17*

+Clarified the author's statement with regard to the pros and cons of current security practices.
+The original statement was controversial and could reflect poorly on the author and the journal.
+The present statement is more neutral in tone.

+Removed an incomplete sentence, described the provenance of the `--var-store` file.